-Feet Assisted Pull-Ups are a great move that can be used by athletes returning to pull-ups after surgery as well as athletes looking to complete their first pull-up.
-The difficulty of the movement can be increased or decreased by the athlete themselves by increasing or decreasing the amount of assistance from their legs.
+Feet Assisted Pull-Ups is a great move that can be used by athletes returning to pull-ups after surgery as well as athletes looking to complete their first pull-up.
+The difficulty of the movement can be increased or decreased by the athlete by increasing or decreasing the amount of assistance from their legs.
 Also, since most of the lower body weight is not contributing to the difficulty of the movement, it makes for an easier movement due to less weight.

 Alternatively, these Toe Assisted Pull-ups also make a great variation:

 Ring rows are another great movement to help an athlete get back to overhead pulling variations.
-Even though ring rows, or variations thereof, are considering horizontal pulling, there is still a benefit and a carryover for the body to get use to performing upper body pulling.
+Even though ring rows, or variations thereof, are considering horizontal pulling, there is still a benefit and a carryover for the body to get used to performing upper body pulling.
 Ring rows can also be used when returning from a shoulder injury to allow the athlete to train the upper back without irritating the shoulder.

 To set-up, make sure the rings are equidistant from where they are attached.
 Maintain a plank position with your body and pull your chest towards your hands and the rings.
 As you pull your hands towards the rings, make sure to squeeze your shoulder blades into your back pockets.
 When your shoulder blades stop squeeze, stop pulling to decrease the chance of anterior shoulder irritation.
-As you lower yourself back to the starting position, maintain the plank position and allow your shoulder blades to come apart.
+As you lower yourself back to the starting position, maintain the plank position, and allow your shoulder blades to come apart.

-Band pulldowns strengthen the shoulders and lats in a more vertically oriented direction than ring rows while still keeping the shoulder below full flexion, making it a great scaling option for those needing to avoid max shoulder motion while performing a vertical pulling movement
+Band pulldowns strengthen the shoulders and lats in a more vertically-oriented direction than ring rows while still keeping the shoulder below full flexion, making it a great scaling option for those needing to avoid max shoulder motion while performing a vertical pulling movement

 Band Assisted Pull-ups